Associate of Arts, Art Institute of Seattle, 2004

 In a world where everyone stayed apart their love drew them together...

 Long before records were written, before there was such a thing as time, there were beings on this earth that felt no fear or pain.
 All were happy.
 The sun always shown and night never fell over the land.
 There were three main families: those of the sky, those of the land, and those of the sea.
 They all had an understanding, everyone stayed in their realm.
 This is how it had been and all believed it would be forever...

 MeiFai, a sun princess, fell in love with Kiros, a prince of the sea.
 Read how their love changed the world as we know it.

-Additionally, Tasha Ina Church has published works in the Pierce County Journal.
+Tasha Ina Church has published works in the Pierce County Journal.
 She is continuing to write multicultural children's books as well.

 How did Evergreen help you in your career?

 The Evergreen State College Tacoma Campus was a liberating experience.
 It was a time of extreme transformation for me and I loved taking Professor Bacho's creative writing courses.
-Though my written portion of my book was finished before I went to school at Evergreen, I know he continued to keep me inspired to write and helped me to hone my skills even more.
+Though the written portion of my book was finished before I went to school at Evergreen, I know he continued to keep me inspired to write and helped me to hone my skills even more.